oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/create-project/create-project.md

 5. Click **Create**.

-Your new project page is displayed.
-You can now add integrations, connections, and robot flows to the project.
+    The new project page is displayed.
+You can now create and manage integrations and robots from the project.

 ## Learn More